Kazakhstan

 VISA and MasterCard are accepted in many places, and there are ATMs in cities and in airports.

 Kaspi cashback is one of the popular payment ways in big cities.
-If you plan going to the regions, better get a cash.
+If you plan going to the regions, it is better to bring cash with you.

 A local sim card can be purchased in any shop and the vendors will even install it on your phone.
 You will find it is affordable and it gives you the freedom of staying connected and being able to get around easily in the country.